A Brief History of Arran

 Brodick Castle (National Trust)

-At the foot of Goat Fell, Brodick Castle is one of Arran’s most iconic landmarks and a treasure trove of history and horticulture.
-Originally a medieval fortress, it was transformed into a grand Victorian residence, with significant extensions made by Princess Marie of Baden, Duchess of Hamilton, in the 19th century.
-Today, the castle is renowned for its world-class rhododendron collection, with over 600 species blooming across its woodland gardens.
+Today, the castle is renowned for its world-class rhododendron collection, with over 600 species blooming across its woodland gardens in the spring.
 Inside, visitors can explore an impressive array of artworks, antique furniture, and silverware, reflecting centuries of aristocratic life.

 Lochranza Castle